Package insert / product label

 - Prior to situations in which direct skin-to-skin contact is anticipated, patients should wash the application site(s) thoroughly with soap and water to remove any testosterone residue.

 - In the event that unwashed or unclothed skin to which Testim has been applied comes in direct contact with the skin of another person, the general area of contact on the other person should be washed with soap and water as soon as possible.

 DOSAGE FORMS AND STRENGTHS

-Testim® (testosterone gel) for topical use is available in a unit-dose tube, containing 50 mg testosterone in 5 g of gel.
+Testim (testosterone gel) for topical use is available in a unit-dose tube.
+Each tube contains 50 mg testosterone in 5 g of gel.

 - Testim is contraindicated in men with carcinoma of the breast or known or suspected carcinoma of the prostate [see Warnings and Precautions (5.1)].